 How can I troubleshoot connectivity to an Amazon RDS DB instance that uses a public or private subnet of a VPC?

-I am having trouble connecting to my Amazon Relational Database Service (Amazon RDS) DB instance.
+I cannot connect to my Amazon Relational Database Service (Amazon RDS) DB instance.
 How can I troubleshoot connectivity issues in a public or private subnet of an Amazon Virtual Private Cloud (Amazon VPC)?

 Amazon RDS databases can be launched in the public or private subnet of a VPC.
 Connection problems can be caused by an incorrect VPC configuration or by configuration or connectivity issues on the client that you are connecting from.